MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

 1. then you distribute your survey to potential respondents (there are many possible ways to do this - e.g. via a survey link or QR-code (recommended here to get quick responses from your classmates)

->**Note**: again, the official Qualtrics documentation is your best friend here [Importing and Exporting surveys] (https://www.qualtrics.com/support/survey-platform/distributions-module/distributions-overview/)
+>**Note**: again, the official Qualtrics documentation is your best friend here [Ways of Distributing your survey] (https://www.qualtrics.com/support/survey-platform/distributions-module/distributions-overview/)